History of the Jews in Texas: History of Jewish Texans

 Between 1907 and 1914, a resettlement program, known as the Galveston Movement, was in operation to divert Jewish immigrants from eastern Europe away from the crowded-immigrant cities in the Northeast.
+Jewish leaders wanted to spread out the population to reduce poverty, find better job opportunities, and establish Jewish communities in less packed areas.
+The Galveston Movement was also known as the Galveston Plan, it was a U.s immigration assistance program operated by several Jewish organizations.
 Ten thousand Jewish immigrants passed through the port city of Galveston during this era, approximately one-third the number who migrated to the area of the Ottoman Empire that would become the state of Israel during the same period.
 Henry Cohen, the rabbi of B'nai Israel at the time, is credited with helping to found the Movement.

 Texas, however, suffered from antisemitism nearly as soon as it became a state in the 19th century.
 Judge Roy Bean's first act as Justice of the Peace was to "shoot [...] up the saloon shack of a Jewish competitor".
 Judge Roy Bean then turned the tent saloon into a part-time courtroom, pronounced his own innocence, and began calling himself the "Law West of the Pecos".
 During the early 1920s the Ku Klux Klan became influential in Texas.
 Billie Mayfield edited a weekly Klan newspaper in Houston that regularly used antisemitic stereotypes to attack Jews as parasites only interested in extracting wealth from the community.
 In one article, Mayfield even wrote that “there are lots of good Jews in Houston and all over Texas; you find them with tombstones over their heads.”
 In many ways, the KKK threat helped unify the Houston Jewish community, which fought against the racist, antisemitic organization with newspaper articles, business boycotts, and legal action.
 By 1924, the Klan had lost much of its local support and influence, and Mayfield's newspaper went out of business.

 Even during the height of the KKK's influence, Houston Jews held powerful roles in the local economy.
 By the 1920s, big department stores in Houston, such as Foley's and Battlestein's, were owned by Jews.
 Brothers Simon and Tobias Sakowitz, who left Russia as young children, opened a clothing store in Houston in 1915 that eventually became Sakowitz's, one of the finest department stores in the city until it declared bankruptcy during the economic downtown of the 1980s and sold most of the business to an Australian company.
 The Sakowitz stores closed for good in 1990.